 This is probably the most important point in this listicle so grab a pen & paper!
 Once you have these pointers in place,you can’t really go wrong.

 ● What is the product that you want to sell?

 The key here is to understand what is the Unique Selling Proposition(USP) of your product?
 What is it that makes your product stand out from your competitor’s product.
 What quality of the product is so appealing that the user will have to go for it.
 Once you have it down, make sure that the USP is well highlighted in your copy.
 It essentially comes down to turning the best features of your product into benefits that your consumers can reach.
-To get an in-depth knowledge on how exactly to do this you can check out this online class.

 ● Why are you writing this Ad Copy?

 You need to know what is the client’s end goal with this Ad Copy.
 Is it to increase the sales of the product, or is it to increase brand recognition, or it to introduce a new product?
 The outcome makes a lot of difference in how an Ad copy needs to be framed.
 So find your end goal.